-Use of these products does not always have to be added to the MAR chart, however a record that they are in use should be made in the care plan and a daily/regular record made on the personal care plan if appropriate.
-It is recommended that items such as vitamins and minerals that are to be administered regularly should be added to the MAR to ensure regular dosing and stock management.
+Use of these products does not always have to be added to the MAR chart/EMAR, however an explicit record that they are in use should be made in the care plan and a daily/regular record made on the personal care plan if appropriate.
+It is recommended that items such as vitamins and minerals that are to be administered regularly should be added to the MAR/EMAR to ensure regular dosing and stock management.